gpzhu/enmRoute/README.md

 <!-- badges: end -->

-The aim of this package is to use ecological niche model habitat suitability predictions to plan field survey of invasive species in an expected area.
+The aim of this package is to use ecological niche model habitat suitability predictions to plan the field survey of invasive species in an expected area.
 Our platform would promote detection and faciliate earlier eradications programs in invasive species management.
 We hypothesize that field surveys that account for habitat suitability predictions could promote field collections and capture more individuals in the field.
-Our model-based survey route that acocunt for habitat suiability predictions and use practiceable driving time/distance to optimize survey efforts, we hope that this package and its accompany shinny could help field biologists design sampling routes for regional and national surveys.
+Our model-based survey route accounts for habitat suitability predictions and uses practicable driving time/distance to optimize survey efforts, we hope that this package and its accompanying shiny will help field biologists design sampling routes for regional and national surveys.

 Key Words: Survey route, Optimization, Ecological Niche Model, Habitat suitability, Carrying Capactiy Index (CCI)

 ###########################################################################################

-The core function of enmRoute is to generate and optimize survey route for invasive species surveillence:
+The core function of enmRoute is to generate and optimize survey routes for invasive species surveillence:

 enmRoute (pred1, pred2, p, r, obs, b)

-pred1: Suitability prediction from an ecological niche model, input as raster from terra package, the habitat suitability ranging 0-1000,
+pred1: Suitability prediction from an ecological niche model, input as a raster from the terra package, the habitat suitability ranging 0-1000,

-pred2: Binary prediction from ecological niche model, input as raster also from terra package
+pred2: Binary prediction from ecological niche model, input as a raster also from the terra package

-p: Size of tiny patches to be discard (km2)
+p: Size of tiny patches to be discarded (km2)

-r: Number of low ranked patches to be discard, they are ranked by Carrying Capacity Index (CCI).
+r: Number of low ranked patches to be discarded, they are ranked by Carrying Capacity Index (CCI).

-obs: Observations of introduced populations, input as csv with two colum of longitude and latitude.
+obs: Observations of introduced populations, input as a csv with two colum of longitude and latitude.

 b: The buffering distance of these observations, the unit is meter.

 ###########################################################################################

-enmRoute integrate suitability predictions and observatroins to optimize invasive species survey, it can work under different conditions, we illustrate these in detail below.
+enmRoute integrates suitability predictions and observations to optimize invasive species surveys, it can work under different conditions, we illustrate these in detail below.

-1)  This Exercise 1 guides user step by step to generate survey route, it demonstrates the inventory scheme for an invasive species (Northern giant hornet) that has established population at the earlier stage, this example uses both introduced observations and habitat suitability predictions to generate candidate survey patches, the exercies provides surveys route/scheme for Northern giant hornet detection in Washington State in United States.
+1)  This Exercise 1 guides user step by step to generate a survey route, it demonstrates the inventory scheme for an invasive species (Northern giant hornet) that has established population at the earlier stage, this example uses both introduced observations and habitat suitability predictions to generate candidate survey patches, the exercies provide a survey route/scheme for Northern giant hornet detection in Washington State in United States.

-3)  Exercise 2 is demostrating the idea of survey route ptimization, i.e, how to optimize driving survey route for invasive species surveying.
+3)  Exercise 2 is demostrating the idea of survey route optimization, i.e, how to optimize the driving survey route for invasive species surveying.

 ## Installation